Table of Contents

-Anyone who is injured or the family of someone who was killed in a train accident can file an injury claim with the company.
+Anyone who is injured or the family of someone who was killed in a train accident can file an injury claim or a wrongful death claim with the company.
 A railroad claims adjuster will reach out to you and liaise with the company and you or the family.
 The adjuster reviews the case, analyzes your injuries or losses, and evaluates the awards typically given for similar injuries, and reports their finding to you and the company.
 A final benefits determination is then made, and you are compensated.

 But the fact is, railroad companies are in the business of making money not paying money, and they will often do whatever it takes to limit the amount of liability they have in accident cases.
 Wrongful death claims and injury claims can be very costly for the company, so they will enlist the aid of a team of lawyers to protect their bottom line.
 You need a team of attorneys fighting for your best interests.

 For decades, we have fought to hold negligent companies liable for the losses and injuries they cause.
 We don’t let negligent parties short-change your pain, suffering, or grief, and we ensure you get the justice you deserve.

 Contact us today to learn more about how we handle railway accident claims, including how we-

 Analyze the evidence, black box data, eyewitness testimony, and expert testimony to see exactly what caused the crash